jamesprg/n_alchohol_MARTINI/README.md

 ### Citation

 When using our code (or any of the referenced software), please cite the respective creators or our repository and paper.
-The paper can be foun here.
+The paper can be found here.